yes4me/Npm-Automation-Web-Design/README.md

 ### Running the program
-* Command prompt: gulp <task name> like "compact" (see gulpfile.js for complete list)
+* Command prompt: gulp <task name> like "server" (see gulpfile.js for complete list)

 ### Packages recommended: